Springe direkt zu Inhalt

 Admission to the PhD procedure

-If the admission requirements for a PhD as stipulated in Section 3 of the Joint Doctoral Degree Regulations for Dr. phil./PhD of Freie Universität Berlin are met and an authorised supervisor has accepted the chosen dissertation topic, an application for admission to the PhD procedure may be submitted to the PhD office.
+If the admission requirements for a PhD as stipulated in Section 3 of the PhD regulations of the Department of History and Cultural Studies are met and an authorized supervisor has accepted the chosen dissertation topic, an application for admission to the PhD procedure may be submitted to the PhD office.
 Please note that only applications completed in full and with all the necessary documents attached will be processed.
 Applications from candidates holding a degree from a German university are processed within approx. four weeks; processing applications from candidates with a degree from a foreign university takes approx. three months.
 These intervals should be taken into account and applications submitted in good time.

 PhD candidates should meet with their supervisor early on in order to ascertain whether they fulfil the foreign language requirements necessary for a PhD in their chosen subject as per the rules and regulations governing foreign language skills.

-Applicants planning to research for a PhD under the Cotutelle procedure, should first consult Mr Rindfleisch before submitting their application to the PhD office.
+Applicants planning to research for a PhD under the Cotutelle procedure, should first contact the Dahlem Research School before submitting their application to the PhD office.

 Opening the PhD procedure